aantropov/sailor/README.md

 In spite of the fact that the editor hasn't been implemented yet, the project contains a number of features that makes the development fast and easy.

-The game engine follows `Unity's` ideology in aspect of Asset Management, GameObjects and Components.
+The game engine follows `Unity's` ideology in aspects of Asset Management, GameObjects and Components.
 It has hot reload for assets including tracking of outdated shader permutations.
 On the other hand, gameplay code is written in C++, and could be easy based on ECS or Components (single responsibility) approaches.
-Multi-Threading is availiable in game thread and the game instance's memory is tracked by explicit allocators.
+Multithreading is available in game threads and the game instance's memory is tracked by explicit allocators.

 The high-level rendering uses FrameGraph, similar to `Frostbite` engine.
 The lighting is calculated with Tile-Based Forward Rendering (Forward+).
 Overall the renderer is made with the idea of parallelism.
-The compute shaders are greatly used for many of general graphics calculations.
+The compute shaders are greatly used for many general graphics calculations.

-The coding standard is similar to `CryEngine`, while the contract of containers inspired by `Unreal Engine`.
-The codebase is written with the folowwing idea under the hood: the C++ code should readable and highly optimized simulteniously, templates are used where it solves the issues, and the code is a bit simplified overall.
+The coding standard is similar to `CryEngine`, while the contract of containers is inspired by `Unreal Engine`.
+The codebase is written with the following idea under the hood: the C++ code should be readable and highly optimized simultaneously, templates are used where it solves the issues, and the code is a bit simplified overall.
 Also Task's contract is similar to C#'s Tasks.

 ### <a name="Why"></a> Why?
-Why the engine is called 'Sailor'?
+Why is the engine called 'Sailor'?
 - The Sailor is a tool that helps you to ship.

-Why you need to 'write one more renderer'?
+Why do you need to 'write one more renderer'?
 - The Sailor is not just a renderer.
 That's designed as a game engine and contains functionality that is usually avoided in 'just renderer' projects, for example: Tasks, Hot reloading, Shader compilation & reflection, Material system and Memory allocators.

 ## Screenshots